Dr. Svenja A. Wolf

 In my supervision, teaching, and application, I try to implement my research knowledge actively and use group dynamics and emotion principles to ensure student motivation and success and effective knowledge transfer and intervention.

-Supervision.
-In line with the principles of transformational leadership, I aim to be a role model to the master's and Ph.D. students I supervise (also with regard to the necessity of a sound work-life balance).
+In line with the principles of transformational leadership, I aim to be a role model to the master's and PhD students I supervise (also with regard to the necessity and boundaries of a sound work-life balance).
 I expect my students to pursue innovative and impactful research projects and commit to mentoring and supporting them in ways that are necessary to achieve this.
-Also, I hope to inspire my students to develop an intrinsic interest in their work and a drive to use this to make a difference in the field.
+Also, I hope to inspire my students to develop an intrinsic interest in their work, make this a priority, and aspire to make a difference in the field.
 Whereas it is a precondition for our collaboration that their interests fit with my general lines of research, I strive to balance direction and guidance with intellectual freedom and executive independence.

-Application.
-I am a strong proponent of research and practice integration and exchange in line with my dedication to ecologically valid and relevant research and evidence-based application.
-In line with my group dynamics background, I pursue a holistic approach to interventions, taking into account performance systems and organizations.
-Being certified with the German Association of Sport Psychology, I worked with sports organizations, coaches and other leadership personnel, athletes across the age spectrum, as well as industry and community stakeholders in the past, and I look forward to establishing a practice with a focus on knowledge translation and exchange in Tallahassee.
+I am a strong proponent of research and practice integration and believe that both are better if they communicate and work with the other.
+This will lead to more valid and relevant research and more reliable and replicable practice.
+Being certified with the German Association of Sport Psychology, I have consulted with xsports organizations, coaches and other leadership personnel, athletes across the age spectrum, as well as industry and community stakeholders.
+In line with my group dynamics background, I currently focus more on organizational consulting, the optimization of performance systems, and knowledge translation (e.g., as part of our LEGO Coach website).

 THERE + BACK AGAIN: MY TRAINING AND BACKGROUND

-I joined Florida State University and the Sport Psychology program in 2020 and am excited to actually have moved to Tallahassee this past summer.
+I joined Florida State University and the Sport Psychology program in 2020 and moved to Tallahassee in the summer of 2021.
 Until then, I worked as a Visiting Professor at the Technical University of Munich in Germany, my home country, and enjoyed prime access to the local mountainside.
-This, I missed terribly during my past five years working at the University of Amsterdam in the aptly named Netherlands.
+This, I missed terribly during the previous five years having worked at the University of Amsterdam in the aptly named Netherlands.
 I spent two years as an Assistant Professor in the Work and Organizational Psychology program and three years as a Postdoc with the Social Psychology program.
 Before moving to Amsterdam, I spent a year as a Postdoc with the School of Kinesiology at the University of British Columbia in Vancouver, Canada.
-I completed my Ph.D. in Sport Science with Sport Psychology's specialization at the German Sport University Cologne and as a visiting scholar at Wilfrid Laurier University in Waterloo, Canada.
+Previously, I had completed my PhD in Sport Science with a specialization in Sport Psychology at the German Sport University Cologne and as a visiting scholar at Wilfrid Laurier University in Waterloo, Canada.